Synchronizing Times for $k$-sets in Automata: Introduction

 \begin{conjecture}[\cernys Conjecture \cite{Cer}] Suppose an automaton on $n$ states is synchronizing.
 Then the automaton has a reset word of length at most $(n-1)^2$. \end{conjecture}

 This conjecture comes from a particular family of automata, which we shall refer to as the \cerny automata.
-For each $n \ge 2$, we define an automata with states $\{1,2,\ldots, n\}$ and two transition functions $f$ and $g$, defined as follows:
+For each $n \ge 2$, we define an automaton with states $\{1,2,\ldots, n\}$ and two mappings $f$ and $g$, defined as follows:

 Figure \ref{fig:Cerny} shows the \cerny automaton for $n=4$, which has shortest reset word $gfffgfffg$.
 It is not too hard to check that the shortest reset word for the \cerny automaton on $n$ states has length $(n-1)^2$.
-Thus if \cernys conjecture were true it would be best possible.
+Thus if \cernys conjecture was true the bound would be best possible.

-\cernys conjecture has been shown to hold for certain classes of automata, including orientable automata \cite{Epp90}, automata where one transition function is a cyclic permutation of the states \cite{Dub98}, and automata where the underlying digraph is Eulerian \cite{Kar03}.
-For a survey of these and other results see \cite{Vol08}.
+\cernys conjecture has been shown to hold for certain classes of automata, including orientable automata \cite{Epp90}, automata where one mapping is a cyclic permutation of the states \cite{Dub98}, and automata where the underlying digraph is Eulerian \cite{Kar03}.
+For a survey of these and other results see \cite{Vol08} or chapter 15 of the recent Handbook of Automata Theory \cite{KV21}.
 It remains open to prove the conjecture for all automata.

 One can easily obtain a naive upper bound on the length of a shortest reset word by observing that for any pair of states there is some word sending them to a single state, and the shortest such word will never pass through the same pair of states twice.
 Thus the shortest word sending a given pair of states to a single state is of length at most $\binom{n}{2}$.
 Applying this repeatedly gives a reset word of length at most $(n-1)\binom{n}{2}$.